Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 Universal Brotherhood as a Law and the Dominant Ideas

-Universal Brotherhood is Misunderstood even in the TS
+The Law of Universal Brotherhood Is Misunderstood Even in the TS

-The Lack of a General Plan Consistent with Universal Brotherhood
+The Lack of a General Plan Consistent with the Law of Universal Brotherhood

 The Currents of Religious Thought Have Lost Ground

-The Gods of Our Age are Might, Greed and Luck
+The Gods of Our Age: Might, Greed and Luck

 Dominant Currents Today: Liberalism and Marxism